Eyesore123/blog-app/README.md

 This app works like a basic blog app: it shows posts and comments.
 Posts can be searched by title and topic.
 Posts also can be searched using the dropdown menu.
 There are archive pages which show all the posts for each year (paginated).
 Posts use tags (optional) and posts can be filtered by tags just by clicking a tag on the post.

-RSS Feed component is also included.
-Users see the recent activity on the main page (posts and comments).

 Admin can add new posts, edit posts and delete comments.
 Admin can add new images to database from a link or from local storage and change post images.
 Admin can also deactivate and - as an ultimate solution - delete accounts.
 Logged in users can add comments, edit their comments and delete comments when there are no replies.

 All registered users need to very email address via a link sent to their email address.
 This is done using Laravel's built-in email verification feature.